kristofzerbe/kiko.io/source/_posts/2022/The-State-of-the-Blog.md

 ### Receiving Webmentions

 kiko.io is a static site, therefore, there are no active components on the web server that could react to an incoming webmention.
 But that's not a problem, because there are services like [webmention.io](https://webmention.io) that can serve as recipients and from where you can then pick up the messages.
 Some bloggers do this by fetching and inserting them into the articles while generating the static pages, but for me this can take too long.
-My approach is, to load the mentions from webmention.io via JavaScript dynamically into the page, as described in my post {% post_link 2021/Hexo-and-the-IndieWeb-Receiving-Webmentions %}.
+My approach is, to load the mentions from webmention.io via JavaScript dynamically into the page, as described in my post {% post_link Hexo-and-the-IndieWeb-Receiving-Webmentions %}.

 {% thinkbox "IS THERE AN EASIER WAY?" %}
 I don't think so...